voyd-lang/voyd/reference/spec/README.md

-# Void Language Spec
+# Voyd Language Spec

-This is the official specification for the Void Language.
+This is the official specification for the Voyd Language.
 It is intended to be a comprehensive but is currently a work in progress.

 The eventual goal is to have a complete and accurate specification for the